JulianQuenet/DWA_7/README.md

-# book-connect by Julian Quenet
+# DWA7
-Forming part of the Interactive Web Applications course, this being the final project integrating all concepts learnt.
+Forming part of the Dynamic Web Applications course, this being a knowledge check going over the understanding of abstraction
-Purpose of this project is to take previously un-finished and incorrect code and fix it to make the website display and run as intended